Event Tree Analysis (ETA) — What It Is and How It Works

 • Design more resilient systems

-• Visualize worst-case and best-case scenarios
+• Visualise worst-case and best-case scenarios

 • Support functional safety assessments (SIL, LOPA)